 Have you been overwhelmed starting an internet marketing blog, or indeed any kind of blog?
 I can’t imagine anyone wouldn’t feel overwhelmed at some point when starting a marketing-type blog.

-Blogging and all that it entails required a wide variety of skills which need to be developed, especially if you’re going to do it all yourself.
+Blogging and all that it entails requires a wide variety of skills which need to be developed, especially if you’re going to do it all yourself.

 All the technical stuff of setting everything up at the start is probably enough to put many off, assuming you’re buying your own domain and hosting then installing WordPress and selecting a theme for your site and maybe designing your own logo.